What Does It Mean To Paraphrase A Poem? (Spoiler: It’s Not Just Rewriting)

 Why It’s Not Just Summarizing

 Summarizing a poem is like giving someone the Cliff Notes version.
 It’s quick, it’s brief, and it often misses the nuance.
-Paraphrasing, on the other hand, is more detailed.
+Day to day, paraphrasing, on the other hand, is more detailed.
 It’s about understanding the layers.
 Consider this: for example, if a poem uses a storm as a metaphor for inner turmoil, a summary might say, “The speaker is sad. ” A paraphrase would explain how the storm represents emotional chaos and how the resolution of the weather mirrors the speaker’s journey toward calm.

 Why It Matters